mdgriffith/elm-markup/README.md

 `mycatwidget` is a custom block that can be defined in the config.
 You can choose what it actually means.

 **Note** Why aren't `title` and `header` given special syntax?
-They're just like any other block, nothing special.
+They're just like any other block!
 I imagine some syntax highlighting will help with the aesthetic differences compared to markdown though.

 ## Principles